-I’ve taken a lot of long coach flights through the years.
-And while the ever-shrinking legroom and lack of amenities is frustrating for sure, here are some tips to make the trip easier to endure.
+I’ve taken a lot of I’ve-been-on-this-plane-forever flights through the years, and while the ever-shrinking legroom and lack of amenities are frustrating, here are some tips that will teach you how to survive long flights in economy.

 This is crucial.
-When choosing your flying ensemble avoid belts, ties or big buttons, anything that can pinch, poke or constrict.
-Plush fabrics with stretch are ideal such as fleece, soft cottons or cashmere, any material that inspire you to hug yourself.
+When choosing your flying ensemble to avoid belts, ties or big buttons, anything that can pinch, poke or constrict.
+Plush fabrics with stretch are ideal such as fleece, soft cotton or cashmere, any material that inspires you to hug yourself.

 I also take my shoes off for the duration and put on warm footies.
 I recommend the ones with the little treads on the bottom so you don’t slip when walking around the cabin.